recordcrash/ravenbot/README.md

 # RavenBot

-RavenBot is a Discord Bot designed to help the users and author of the [Alexander Wales](http://alexanderwales.com/) server, with features related to his story Worth the Candle.
+RavenBot is a Discord Bot designed to help the users and author of the [Alexander Wales](http://alexanderwales.com/) server, with features related to his story Worth the Candle and some general ones.

 ## Installation